WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 This label is necessary for the AzureIdentityBinding resource to select the right deployment.
 Make sure that the value of the label matches the value of the selector in the aadpodidentitybinding.yaml file.

+Note that the files aadpodidentitybinding.yaml and aadpodidentity.yaml are not committed to my demo on GitHub.
+This is necessary to ensure users can deploy the application when they are not using pod identity.
+Without pod identity enabled, the Helm deployment would fail with these two files there.

 ## Configure the CD Pipeline

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/CustomerApi/pipelines/CustomerApi-CD.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.